Zelenskyy tells US Congress, 'We need you right now' | Politics

 - United States

 Ukrainian President Volodymyr Zelenskyy cited Pearl Harbor and the terror attacks of Sept.
-11, 2001 on Wednesday as he appealed to the US Congress to do more to help Ukraine's fight against Russia.
+11, 2001 on Wednesday as he appealed to the US Congress to do more to help Ukraine's fight against Russia, but acknowledged the no-fly zone he has sought to “close the sky” over his country may not happen.

-“We need you right now,” Zelenskyy said, adding, ''I call on you to do more.”
-In calling for more economic hit to the Russians, he said: “Peace is more important than income.”
-Lawmakers gave him a standing ovation, before and after his remarks.
+“I see no sense in life if it cannot stop the deaths,” he told them.

-Nearing the three-week mark in an ever-escalating war, Zelenskyy has used his campaign to implore allied leaders to “close the sky” to prevent the Russian airstrikes that are devastating his country.
-It has also put Zelenskyy at odds with President Joe Biden, whose administration has stopped short of providing a no-fly zone or the transfer of military jets from neighboring Poland as the US seeks to avoid a direct confrontation with Russia.
-Instead, Biden will deliver his own address following Zelenskyy's speech, in which he is expected to announce an additional $800 million in security assistance to Ukraine, according to a White House official.
-That would bring the total announced in the last week alone to $1 billion.
+Nearing the three-week mark in an ever-escalating war, Zelenskyy is using the world's leading legislative bodies as a stage to implore allied leaders to stop the Russian airstrikes that are devastating his country.
+It has also put Zelenskyy at odds with President Joe Biden, whose administration has stopped short of providing a no-fly zone or the transfer of military jets from neighbouring Poland as the US seeks to avoid a direct confrontation with Russia.
+Instead, Biden will deliver his own address following Zelenskyy's speech, in which he is expected to announce an additional USD 800 million in security assistance to Ukraine, according to a White House official.
+That would bring the total announced in the last week alone to USD 1 billion.
 It includes money for anti-armor and air-defense weapons, according to the official, who was not authorized to comment publicly and spoke on the condition of anonymity.

 Even though Zelenskyy and Biden speak almost daily by phone, the Ukrainian president has found a potentially more receptive audience in Congress.
 This won't be the first time he has appealed directly to members of the House and Senate, who have remained remarkably unified in their support of Ukraine.
 Nearly two weeks ago, Zelenskyy delivered a desperate plea to some 300 lawmakers and staff on a private call that if they could not enforce a no-fly zone, at least send more planes.